 4. Best Dyson for big homes: Dyson V11 Outsize

 Cordless vacuums are lightweight and easier to store and maneuver compared to corded models.
-However, the limited battery life is not always convenient for big homes where it takes longer than an hour to clean.
+However, the limited battery life isn't always convenient for big homes where cleaning takes longer than an hour.

-Also, the size of their dust bins isn't ideal if you typically vacuum large amounts of dirt or hair and find yourself having to empty the bin in between cleaning sessions.
-If that’s your case, the Dyson’s V11 Outsize is a smart choice.
+Also, the size of their dust bins isn't ideal if you typically vacuum large amounts of dirt or hair and have to empty the bin between cleaning sessions.
+If that’s your case, Dyson’s V11 Outsize is a smart choice.